 Last week, I gave you some information about Rapadura, an organic, raw sugar that I’ve started using instead of refined sugar.
-Click here to read important health facts about it, as well as my opinions on why it’s a healthier alternative than white granulated sugar.
+Click here to read important health facts about it, as well as my opinions on why I think it’s a healthier alternative than white granulated sugar.

 I started with my easy recipe for raspberry chocolate chip muffins, but I switched out the fruit, left out the chocolate, and tweaked the flavor by adding some lime to this recipe.
 The main components of sugar, flour, and fats are the same.
-I wanted to be able to compare the taste and texture of Rapadura to refined sugar without throwing low carb baking mix or egg replacements into the formula.
+I wanted to be able to compare the taste and texture of Rapadura to refined sugar without adding low carb baking mix or egg replacements into the formula.

 Results of Side-by-Side Baking Test